auth0/docs/articles/client-platforms/vanillajs/07-authorization.md

 Now, if a user logs in with an email that contains `@example`, he/she will be allowed to access the `/admin.html` route.
 Otherwise, the user is just allowed to access `/` and `/user.html` routes.

-# Summary
+## Summary

-In this guide you learned how to assign roles to your users through Auth0's management dashboard, and use those claims to authorize or deny a user to access certain routes in your VanillaJS project.
+In this guide we saw how to assign roles to your users through Auth0's management dashboard, and use those claims to authorize or deny a user to access certain routes in your VanillaJS project.